Background pattern

 Doctors should not administer etomidate to patients with congenital disorders of red blood cell pigment production (hemo) unless a safer anesthetic is not available.

-Single doses of etomidate induction may lead to transient adrenal insufficiency and decreased serum cortisol levels.
+Single induction doses of etomidate may lead to transient adrenal insufficiency and a decrease in serum cortisol levels.

-Etomidate should be used with caution in critically ill patients, including those with sepsis, as it has been associated with a higher risk of mortality in some studies of these patient groups.
+Etomidate should be used with caution in critically ill patients, including those with sepsis, as it has been associated with an increased risk of mortality in some studies of these patient groups.

 Children and adolescents